infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 julia> @deriv(y, t^2)
 dydt2(t, ξ)
 ```
-Notice that no error is thrown (which would have occurred if we called
-`@variable` again) and that the derivative references all point to the
+Notice that the derivative references all point to the same derivative object we
-same derivative object we defined up above with its alias name `dydt2`.
-This macro
+defined up above with its alias name `dydt2`.
+This macro can also tackle complex
-can also tackle complex expressions using the appropriate calculus such as:
+expressions using the appropriate calculus such as:
 ```jldoctest deriv_basic
 julia> @deriv(∫(y, ξ) * q, t)
 ∂/∂t[∫{ξ ∈ [-1, 1]}[y(t, ξ)]]*q(t) + ∂/∂t[q(t)]*∫{ξ ∈ [-1, 1]}[y(t, ξ)]
 ```
 Thus, demonstrating the convenience of using `@deriv`.

-With all this in mind, we recommend using `@deriv` as the defacto method, but then
+With all this in mind, we recommend using `@deriv` as the defacto method, but
-using `@variable` as a convenient way to specify information constraints
+then using `@variable` as a convenient way to specify information constraints
 and an initial guess value/trajectory.

 ## Derivative Evaluation